-2. Midterm exams and the final exams are completed in a University-approved testing facility (see below) using traditional paper and pencil.
+2. Midterm exams and the final exams are computer based and completed in a University-approved testing facility (see below) and composed of part multiple choice and part written response (using paper and pencil).
 Calculators are not allowed.
-Midterm exams must be completed in 75 minutes and the Final must be completed in 120 minutes.
+Midterm exams must be completed in 90 minutes and the Final must be completed in 150 minutes.
 Students must sign up for a time slot to take the exam within a specified exam period set by the instructor (usually one week in the Fall and Spring semesters).
 Hence, compared to an in-classroom course, online section provides greater scheduling flexibility.
 The Technology Assisted Curriculum Center administers all exams, both on campus and for out-of-Area students.
 Exams are taken at their testing sites, or remotely with approved proctoring.
 The main testing facility is located in the Marriott Library, Room 1705, but there are also centers in the Bountiful and Sandy extension campuses.

 Register for each exam at least two weeks in advance through UOnline.

 The Syllabus has more details and Week-by-week roadmap for the semester.

 Registering and Getting StartedIf you need to register for the course, go to UOnline for the procedures.